dogecoin/dogecoin/doc/gitian-building.md

 Connecting to the VM
 ----------------------

-After the VM has booted you can connect to it using SSH, and files can be copied from and to the VM using a SFTP utility.
+After the VM has booted you can connect to it using SSH, and files can be copied from and to the VM using an SFTP utility.
 Connect to `localhost`, port `22222` (or the port configured when installing the VM).
-On Windows you can use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](http://winscp.net/eng/index.php).
+On Windows, you can use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](http://winscp.net/eng/index.php).

 For example, to connect as `root` from a Linux command prompt use